Labor Shortage Solutions: How to Find and Hire Non-Traditional Tech Talent

 You can also grow your candidate pool by reconsidering minimum degree requirements.
 While a four-year degree used to be standard for a job in tech, many companies are beginning to rethink the importance of a university degree.
 Today, there is a wide variety of educational options including certificate programs, massive open online courses, and online badges and degree programs that all offer an alternative to traditional university education.
 Similarly, candidates like veterans and individuals who are retired might come from a different educational environment, but they bring many practical skills and real-world experience.
 Opening your jobs to applicants from these backgrounds can quickly expand your talent pool.

-Even big tech companies have begun to embrace these new forms of education and opened their recruitment processes to consider those from non-traditional backgrounds.
+Even big tech companies have begun to embrace these new forms of education.
+Many have opened their recruitment processes to consider those from non-traditional backgrounds.
 IBM, for example, started a program called New Collar Jobs, which focuses on skills over degrees.
 As part of the program, IBM has partnered with community colleges across the U.S. to help better prepare students for the tech jobs of the future.

 With a tight labor market, low unemployment, and a growing tech skills shortage, expanding your search beyond traditional talent pipelines and lowering or discarding minimum educational requirements will help you find and hire great non-traditional tech talent.

-When recruiting for IT positions, both entry level and experienced, it can be easy to get caught up comparing candidates to a laundry list of technical qualifications.
+When recruiting for IT positions it can be easy to get caught up comparing candidates to a laundry list of technical qualifications.
+This goes for both entry level and experienced roles.
 But this approach can miss people with soft skills that show great potential.
-While hard skills, like learning a new coding language, can be taught, qualities such as a strong work ethic, emotional intelligence, and good communication can be much more difficult to develop.
+Hard skills, like learning a new coding language, can be taught.
+While qualities such as a strong work ethic, emotional intelligence, and good communication can be much more difficult to develop.
 Yet, these soft skills are also important indicators of success.

-When interviewing potential candidates, pose questions that allow them to speak to these soft skills and demonstrate how they responded to past work situations.
+When interviewing potential candidates, pose questions that allow them to speak to these soft skills.
+This will help demonstrate how they responded to past work situations.
 Their answers can be far more telling than a list of tech skills and qualifications.
-Similarly, candidates who show a willingness to learn and a passion for the area they’re applying to are more likely to work hard to succeed.
+Candidates who show a willingness to learn and a passion are more likely to work hard to succeed.
 This type of dedication and determination could outweigh any technical skills they bring to the job.

 Last, consider expanding your search for non-traditional tech talent by looking internally.
 You might discover that you already have a great candidate for the job within your organization.
 All they require is a bit of training and development to learn the tech skills they’ll need to succeed.